Clark Kent (Smallville): Portrayal

-In October 2000, producers Al Gough and Miles Millar began their search for the three lead roles, and had casting directors in ten different cities looking at actors.
+In October 2000, producers Alfred Gough and Miles Millar began their search for the three lead roles, and had casting directors in ten different cities looking at actors.
 After months of scouting, Tom Welling was cast as Clark Kent.
+Zachary Levi initially auditioned to play Clark Kent, but was asked instead to audition for Lex Luthor, a role Levi did not get either.
 Jensen Ackles, the runner up for the role of Clark Kent, would go on to play Jason Teague as a season four regular.
 Besides Welling, four other actors have portrayed Clark as young boy/teenager: Malkolm Alburquenque portrayed a three-year-old Clark in the pilot, and season two episode "Lineage"; Brandon Fonseca played young Clark in the season five episode "Vengeance"; and in the season eight episode "Abyss", Jackson Warris would fill the role.
 In addition, in an alternate reality in the seventh season episode "Apocalypse", a teenaged Clark Kent was portrayed by Brett Dier.

 The pilot director, David Nutter, was looking through pictures of actors and stumbled on Tom Welling's image.
 When he asked about Welling, the casting director said Welling's manager did not want him to do the role because it could hurt his feature film career.
 After a conversation with Welling's manager, Nutter got Welling to read the script for the pilot, which convinced him to do the part.
 Welling's initial fears were quelled after reading the script, when he realized that the show was not about Clark "... being a super hero ...," but more about the character attempting to live a normal life as a teenager.

 When Tom Welling auditioned for the role he was not sure how to prepare.
 While waiting for his turn, he realized that the character is one thing above all else: "... a high school kid ...."
 To Welling, simply acting like he was a normal teenager, instead of like a super hero, was the perfect way to embody the character.
 Welling realized that by doing that, the special effects and other production elements would fill in the holes and perfect the character on screen.
 For one of his auditions, he read the graveyard scene with Kristin Kreuk (the first actor to be cast for the show), and the network thought they had "... great chemistry".